EU, AstraZeneca reach deal to end vaccine delivery dispute | Business

 - Belgium

-The European Union says it's reached an agreement with drugmaker AstraZeneca to end their legal battle over the slow delivery of the Anglo-Swedish company's coronavirus vaccine.
+The European Union and drugmaker AstraZeneca said Friday that they reached a deal to end a damaging legal battle over the slow pace of deliveries of the company's COVID-19 vaccines.

-The EU's executive branch, the European Commission, said Friday that AstraZeneca made a "firm commitment" to deliver a total of 300 million vaccine doses by March next year.
+The European Commission, which is the EU's executive branch, said AstraZeneca made a “firm commitment” to deliver a total of 300 million doses by March next year, as agreed under the advance purchasing agreement the two sides signed a year ago.
+About 100 million doses have already been supplied.

-The commission says it involves the pharmaceutical company providing 135 million doses by the end of this year plus another 65 million doses in the first quarter of 2022.
+The settlement involves the Anglo-Swedish vaccine-maker providing 135 million doses by the end of this year plus a further 65 million doses in the first quarter of 2022.
+The EU's 27 member countries will be given “regular delivery schedules” and discounts if supplies are delayed.

-Brussels says the deliveries would respect an advance purchasing agreement the EU reached with AstraZeneca a year ago.
-Tens of millions of doses already have been supplied to EU member nations, but not as many as the 27-nation bloc expected.
+AstraZeneca was seen as a key pillar of the EU's vaccine rollout, and the court tussle over delivery obligations further tarnished the company's image after its shots were linked to very rare cases of blood clots.
+The commission insists it has no issue with the quality of the firm's vaccines.

+The AstraZeneca shot is also a linchpin in the global strategy to get vaccines to poorer countries.
+It is cheaper and easier to use than rival vaccines from Pfizer-BioNTech and Moderna and has been endorsed for use in over 50 countries.
+U.S. regulators are still evaluating the vaccine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)